ibm-cloud-docs/dr-automation-powervs/workload-migration.md

 Deprovision the source deployment from the **Manage DR page** using Delete Service under **Action** from the GUI.

 > **Note:** The VM is removed automatically after 24 hours.
+> **Note:** When planning the migration, ensure that the source and destination configurations are identical.
+Both must be either a single KSYS deployment or a KSYS HA deployment.
+Migration is not supported if the snapshot is taken from a single KSYS deployment and restored on a KSYS HA deployment, or in the opposite deployment configuration.